Casting: Plaster, concrete, or plastic resin

-Plaster and other chemical curing materials such as concrete and plastic resin may be cast using single-use waste molds as noted above, multiple-use 'piece' molds, or molds made of small rigid pieces or of flexible material such as latex rubber (which is in turn supported by an exterior mold).
+Plaster and other chemical curing materials, such as concrete and plastic resin, may be cast using single-use waste molds as noted above, multiple-use 'piece' molds, or molds made of small rigid pieces or of flexible material such as latex rubber (which is in turn supported by an exterior mold).
 When casting plaster or concrete, the material surface is flat and lacks transparency.
 Often topical treatments are applied to the surface.
-For example, painting and etching can be used in a way that give the appearance of metal or stone.
+For example, painting and etching can be used in a way that gives the appearance of metal or stone.
 Alternatively, the material is altered in its initial casting process and may contain colored sand so as to give an appearance of stone.
 By casting concrete, rather than plaster, it is possible to create sculptures, fountains, or seating for outdoor use.
-A simulation of high-quality marble may be made using certain chemically-set plastic resins (for example epoxy or polyester which are thermosetting polymers) with powdered stone added for coloration, often with multiple colors worked in.
+A simulation of high-quality marble may be made using certain chemically-set plastic resins (for example, epoxy or polyester, which are thermosetting polymers) with powdered stone added for coloration, often with multiple colors worked in.
 The latter is a common means of making washstands, washstand tops and shower stalls, with the skilled working of multiple colors resulting in simulated staining patterns as is often found in natural marble or travertine.

 Fettling

 Raw castings often contain irregularities caused by seams and imperfections in the molds, as well as access ports for pouring material into the molds.
-The process of cutting, grinding, shaving or sanding away these unwanted bits is called "fettling" in UK english.
+The process of cutting, grinding, shaving or sanding away these unwanted bits is called "fettling" in British English.
 In modern times robotic processes have been developed to perform some of the more repetitive parts of the fettling process, but historically fettlers carried out this arduous work manually, and often in conditions dangerous to their health.
 Fettling can add significantly to the cost of the resulting product, and designers of molds seek to minimize it through the shape of the mold, the material being cast, and sometimes by including decorative elements.